DMOJ/docs/docs/site/api.md

 ## API Tokens

 The DMOJ supports API tokens for accessing the majority of the site as your native user, in addition to both API versions.
 The admin portion of the site is left intentionally inaccessible with these tokens.
-You may generate an API token on your *Edit Profile* page.
+You may generate an API token on your *Edit profile* page.
 To use, include the following header with every request where `<API Token>` is your API token:

 ```http
 Authorization: Bearer <API Token>